What is an Attribution Window?

 Best Practices

-- Align attribution windows with industry standard buying cycles
+- Align attribution windows with industry-standard buying cycles

 - Test multiple windows to understand conversion delay patterns

-- Adapt the window for re-marketing, subscription and SaaS flows
+- Adapt the window for re-marketing, subscription, and SaaS flows

 - Regularly review attribution settings, as user behaviour evolves